eugeneloza/castle-editor-tutorial/README.md

 Now, before we proceed, let's make our code a bit more "bullet-proof".
 The problem here is that `Update` event can come at different moments on different platforms.
 Therefore it'd be a very good idea to `Update` our game view before the first frame is rendered, so that the Player won't see our placeholders for a fraction of a second.
 Therefore we'd want to `Update` our UI in the end of `Start` procedure.

 To make it simple, let's make a small hack.
 It's unsafe to do this way in a general case, but in our simple game there isn't anything that can go wrong here.
 So let's just add `UnusedBooleanVariable: Boolean = false;` to `var` section of `Start` and `Update(0, UnusedBooleanVariable);` in the end of `Start` procedure - after every UI item was found and all variables have proper values.

+## Creating Game Over Popup

+Currently the game simply stops when one button becomes "overripe".
+Of course we'd want to show some nice screen that would show the Player current game score and congratulate with getting the High Score.
+Obviously, we go back to Castle Editor to design such a screen.
+However, it may be a good idea to make this State not as a "normal" State we've been making till now, but something more like a popup - so that the gameplay field will still be visible underneath plus add some nice fly-in effect for our design.